Riverside Plaza: History

-The complex was thus initially a mixed-housing initiative earmarked for both high-income and low-income residents, including renters and leasers.
 According to Rapson, who designed the towers and still lived and worked in the neighborhood, the buildings' new owners did not take proper care of the buildings after converting the structures into subsidized housing to benefit from a 10% state subsidy in addition to regular rental revenue.
 Members of the media have used nicknames such as the "Ghetto in the Sky", and the "Crack Stacks" to describe the housing complex.
 A string of homicides in the early 1990s also contributed to a negative image.
 According to local police, however, neighborhood crime has fallen over the years following the deployment of a few additional patrol officers.
 The Plaza has also evolved into a lively haven for new immigrant families.

 In 1993, Cedar-Riverside Community School opened around the Plaza.
-The school meets the needs of the Plaza's residents, including its new immigrant populations.
-It operates in former commercial spaces near McKnight Tower and Chase House.
+The school met the needs of the Plaza's residents, including its new immigrant populations.
+It operated in former commercial spaces near McKnight Tower and Chase House.
+The school closed in 2021.
+Brian Coyle Community Center, named after onetime city councilmember Brian Coyle, opened adjacent to Riverside Plaza in 1993.

 As of 2011, Riverside Plaza has over 4,500 tenants living in 1,303 units, split equally between market-rate and subsidized apartments.
 The average duration of occupancy is three to four years, a relatively quick turnover owing to the upward mobility of the newly arrived tenants, who are using the apartments as a temporary housing solution while they get on their feet.

 The complex was listed on the National Register of Historic Places on December 28, 2010.
 The statement of significance cites its importance as a well-preserved example of urban redevelopment spurred by the U.S. Department of Housing and Urban Development, and the first to receive Title VII funding.
 It is also locally significant as one of the most prominent examples of Ralph Rapson's work.

+Most of the current residents of Riverside Plaza are Somali Americans.
 In October 2016, residents of the complex declined permission to HBO to film their upcoming series Mogadishu, Minnesota in their building.

 Renovations

 In 2011, a major renovation of the then almost 40-year-old complex began, prompted by major problems with their mechanical, plumbing, and electrical systems.
 The renovation was completed in two years on a budget of $132 million, most of which came from private sources.
 The United States Department of Housing and Urban Development, which viewed the complex as an example of effective multi-family public housing, backed $50 million in loans for the project.

+During the rehabilitation, improvements included the replacement of outdated systems with new, environmentally-friendly ones that comply with current codes.
+This involved replacing miles of deteriorated piping.
+Additionally, the original insulated aluminum windows were refurbished, historic concrete was repaired, and accessibility upgrades were implemented.
+The restoration repainted the faded colored panels to their original hues.